The Spektrum DX8 Overview

 What is telemetry?

-Spektrum DX8 Telemetry Display
+Spektrum DX8 Telemetry Screen

 Well, simply put, telemetry will send information from the RC aircraft back to the radio giving you real time data from a variety of sensors taking continuous data readings on board the RC helicopter, airplane, or glider, and is a natural adaptation made possible by 2.4 GHz technology.